Askam Borehole

-The Askam Borehole is a borehole that is located in Luzerne County, Pennsylvania, in the United States.
-It is situated in the watershed of Nanticoke Creek north of PA 29 and Dundee Road and contributes several million gallons of acid mine drainage to that creek daily.
-The borehole also discharges large loads of iron and other substances.
-It was constructed by the Pennsylvania Department of Environmental Protection in the early 1970s and drains mine water from the South-East Mine Pool Complex.
-The discharges of the borehole have been treated by active treatment systems and artificial wetlands.
+The Askam Borehole is a major discharge point for acid mine drainage (AMD) located in Hanover Township, Luzerne County, Pennsylvania, near the village of Askam in the United States.
+Constructed by the Pennsylvania Department of Environmental Protection in the early 1970s, the borehole was drilled to relieve pressure from rising groundwater in the South-East Mine Pool Complex, which threatened to flood local basements.

+One of two primary outlets for this mine pool, alongside the South Wilkes-Barre Boreholes, it released between 3,500 and 7,000 US gallons (13 to 26 m3) of contaminated water per minute into the Nanticoke Creek watershed.
+The discharge contained high levels of iron, sulfates, and acidity, with a pH of 3.7 and acidity at 633 parts per million as reported in the 1970s by "Operation Scarlift" studies, posing a significant environmental challenge.
+The borehole, with a diameter of 30 inches (76 cm), operated until it collapsed in 2008, after which replacement boreholes and active treatment systems took over AMD management at the location.

 Hydrology

 Water that flows from the Askam Borehole contains a significant amount of iron deposits.
 Upon exposure to air, the iron precipitates in the form of iron hydroxide, a reddish-orange compound that coats stream channels.
 The borehole contributes pollution to Nanticoke Creek.

 In the 1970s, an Operation Scarlift report found the concentration of acidity in the discharges of the Askam Borehole to be 633 parts per million and the pH was measured to be 3.7.
 The concentration of iron was 384 parts per million and the sulfate concentration was 1936 parts per million.
 The daily load of acidity was found to be 29100 lb and the daily load of iron was 17660 lb.

 The Askam Borehole discharges 3500 USgal of acid mine drainage per minute into Nanticoke Creek.
 The discharge of the borehole can reach up to 7000 USgal per minute during heavy rain.
 In the 1970s, an Operation Scarlift report found the discharge of the borehole to be 5.51 million gallons per day.